tadeusz-lewandowski/Paccoon/_posts/articles/2017-02-02-writing-simple-shell.md

 // (...)
 ```

 We create *fullPath* array for strings concatentation.
-We must copy "/bin" string to this array first and after that concat *fullPath* with *appName* (appName stores the name of app to execute).
+We copy "/bin" string to this array and after that concat *fullPath* with *appName* (appName stores the name of app to execute).

-The result may be for example */bin/sleep* (if appName is "sleep").
+The result may be: */bin/sleep* (if appName is "sleep").

 Next step is to duplicate process by *fork* function and execute program in child process.
-Let's start with creating new process and waiting for the results.
+Let's start with creating new process and waiting for results.

 *nekoshell.c*